This article reviews the different question types on test/quizzes, as well as question-level settings:

 Grade students’ answers by clicking on the Results tab of the test/quiz.
 Click View Attempts next to a student’s name.
 Then click the gear icon to the right of the submission and select View/Edit.

-Click on the rubric icon next to the short answer/essay question to grade the question using the rubric.
-Click on each cell to grade each criterion, then click Save.
+Click the rubric icon next to the short answer/essay question to grade the question using the rubric.
+Click each cell to grade each criterion, and then click Save.

 The student’s answer will then have a rubric score, which will be the sum of the scores on each criterion on the rubric out of the total number of possible points on the rubric.
 The rubric score will then be converted to an equivalent percentage of the question’s points to score the question.